mani1232/FancyCoins/README.md

 /fancycoins - Displays the commands for this Plugin.

+/fancycoins reload - plugin config reload

+/fancycoins version - checks for a new version of the plugin

 /coins increase <player> <count> - Increase a certain amount to a certain vault for a certain player.

 /coins decrease <player> <count> - Decrease a certain amount to a certain vault for a certain player.